logo for pictures-of-cats.org

 The dates are in years.
 For example, "40 million" means 40 million years ago.
 The more modern era is marked by an actual date.

 This website if still growing.
 Although there are a lot of links to cats referred to on this page, there will be more links in time.
-The dates for the modern domestic cat breeds refer to the date the cat was created or "discovered".
-Discovered means by someone in the West, usually a cat breeder of a cat breed that was in another country.
+The dates for the modern domestic cat breeds refer to the date the cat was created or “discovered”.
+“Discovered” in this context means by someone in the West, usually a cat breeder discovering a de facto new breed in another country.

 Cat History -This Chart shows the "productive" years in the cat fancy